a-b-street/abstreet/docs/design.md

 - step 3: make peds load on the bus and get off at the correct stop. make buses usually wait a fixed time at each stop, but wait a littl extra if loading passengers takes a while.
 	- should walking state own peds waiting for a bus?
 		- yes: easier drawing, later need to know how crowded a sidewalk is, it's just weird to keep indicating we're at a place. router for cars does this, and the transit sim holds the higher-level state. do the same for now.
+			- kind of want walking sim to have a list of peds idling at bus stops. transit sim can let all of them know when a bus arrives!
 		- no: transit sim can also contribute DrawPeds. the walking layer has nothing left to do with them... right?

+		so:
+		1) ped reaches bus stop, writes event. walking sim flips a bit so they stop trying to step(). also has a multimap of bus stop -> waiting peds. they continue to exist on their sidewalk for rendering / crowding purposes.
+		2) transit sim gets a step(). for every bus that's waiting, it queries walking sim to see what peds are there. ??? trip thingy will decide if the ped takes the bus or not, but the ownership transfer of ped from walking to transit happens then.
+		3) when a bus initially arrives at a stop, it queries all passengers to see who wants to get off and join the walking sim again. the trip thingy decides that.

 - step N: load in GTFS for seattle to get real routes and stops